guidelines for grant seekers

 Grantees may acknowledge the Foundation's support as appropriate in publications, announcements and media coverage of their work.
 In any acknowledgement, a grantee may use the name and mission statement of the Salah Foundation, as well as the nature or purpose of the grant.
 Unless the grant is structured as a challenge grant, Grantees are not permitted to disclose the specific dollar amount of the grant.
 The Foundation's logo is available upon request.

-Requests for official statements should be directed to the Foundation's Executive Director.
+Draft press releases, and requests for official statements must be directed to the Foundation's Executive Director.
+Please send the foregoing to the grant sponsor.

 Any questions on this policy should be addressed to the Foundation's office.